JoshuaGraham14/RunWithFriends/README.md

 This project was created for my A-level Computer Science coursework.
 It was developed during the first UK COVID-19 lockdown in order to re-motivate my brother to go out running, since he had lost his motivation with no friends to run with.

-Uses a Google Firestore Realtime database to provide realtime updates of statistics throughout the race and uses Apple's Core Location GPS Framework.
+It uses a Google Firestore Realtime database to provide realtime updates of statistics throughout the race and uses Apple's Core Location GPS Framework.

 Here are some screenshots of how the app works: